Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Introduction

 \section{Introduction}

-Vision-language models (VLMs) have rapidly advanced through large-scale pretraining on extensive datasets that encompass both visual and textual modalities~\cite{radford2021clip,cherti2023openclip,zhai2023siglip,Jia2021align}.
-This pretraining paradigm enables the models to learn rich cross-modal representations, boosting their performance across a variety of downstream tasks~\cite{liu2024deepseek,awadalla2023openflamingo,yang2024qwen2,Yamaguchi_CVPR25_CLIP-Refine}.
-Such tasks include image classification, object detection, and visual grounding, where understanding the semantic relationship between visual content and textual descriptions is crucial.
-As these foundation models continue to grow in size, full fine-tuning of all parameters for specific applications becomes computationally intensive and elevates the risk of overfitting.
-Hence, recent research has focused on developing parameter-efficient transfer learning strategies to effectively adapt these large-scale models to downstream tasks across diverse photographic image datasets~\cite{zhou2022coop,yao2023kgcoop,zhou2022cocoop,zhu2023prograd,cheng2023meta,gao2024clipadapter,yang2024mma,guo2025mmrl}.
+Foundation vision-language models (VLMs) have gained substantial capabilities through large-scale pre-training on extensive datasets covering both visual and textual modalities~\cite{radford2021clip,cherti2023openclip,zhai2023siglip,liu2023llava,liu2024deepseek,yang2024qwen2}.
+This pre-training paradigm enables them to learn rich, transferrable cross-modal representations essential for a wide variety of downstream tasks~\cite{awadalla2023openflamingo,Yamaguchi_CVPR25_CLIP-Refine,tan2025vision,Jia2021align}.
+As these VLMs continue to grow in size, full fine-tuning of all parameters for specific downstream tasks becomes computationally intensive and elevates the risk of overfitting.
+Thus, recent research has focused on developing parameter-efficient transfer learning strategies to effectively adapt large-scale VLMs to downstream tasks across diverse photographic image datasets~\cite{zhou2022coop,yao2023kgcoop,zhou2022cocoop,zhu2023prograd,cheng2023meta,gao2024clipadapter,yang2024mma,guo2025mmrl}.